 Uppsala University is a leading research institute in embedded systems.
 The programme is developed and conducted as a collaboration between major research centres, which among others study multi-core computers and parallel systems, wireless sensor networks, and the Internet of Things.

-Student profile You have a strong foundation in Computer Science or Engineering and have studied at least a semester of mathematics and another semester of computer science, including computer architecture, operating systems and programming.
+Student profile You have a strong foundation in Computer Science or Engineering and have studied at least a semester of mathematics and another semester of computer science, including computer architecture and programming.

 You are independent, self-going and extremely motivated and willing to take a lot of responsibility yourself to form your own educational experience from the wide range of courses available.
 You would appreciate an opportunity to form your own programme profile.
 You can critically analyse and reflect on problems and are creative and innovative enough to come up with your own ideas.
 You enjoy problem solving and teamwork!